Milo Ventimiglia On Future ‘Gilmore Girls’: Fans ‘Shouldn’t Get So Greedy’

 Ventimiglia said if more episodes of the revival were ordered by Netflix, he would consider a return out of respect for the show’s creators, Dan Palladino and Amy Sherman-Palladino.

 “If Dan Palladino or Amy Sherman-Palladino ever called me, of course,” Milo said of the chances of him ever reprising the role as Jess on the series.

 “They are the reason why I show up.
 Amy created Jess, and I loved speaking her words.”

-But Milo Ventimiglia continued with:
+But Milo Ventimiglia continued with the following.

 “But I do kind of feel like audiences shouldn’t get so greedy.
 They were given a last serving of pie — why don’t we just leave it at that?”